 Libre – Angèle

 Angèle is a young singer from Belgium, and this song is a catchy and fun dance song.
-Her songs are fun and upbeat, and I hope we see a lot from her in the future.
+Her songs are fun and upbeat, and I hope we find a lot of new songs for French class from her in the future!

 Qui on est – M. Pokora